analogdevicesinc/energy-firmware-services/README.md

 ## Introduction

 **Energy Firmware Services** is a collection of software modules frequently used in energy firmware development.
-These modules are written as hardware-agnostic with dependency injection
+These modules are written as hardware-agnostic with dependency injection.
+These firmware services are designed as hardware-agnostic modules aligning with the ADI Energy Firmware Architecture.
+Each service communicates with hardware peripherals through the APIs injected by the application.
+The service API defines the `ADI_XX_CONFIG` structure and appropriate `ADI_XX_YY_FUNC` function pointers for various peripheral access APIs.

 ## Directory Structure

 ```

 ├──services
 ├── <service_name>                # Individual service directory
 │   ├── source                    # Service source files